denten-books/plain-text/0-intro.md

 occupy a central place in the living room, devices that listen, talk, and answer questions, smart personal assistants, pacemakers and brain implants, portable devices close to head and heart.
-One can call them computers, but what is a computer but a device for the reading, writing, and storing of information?
+One can call them computers, but what is a computer but a machine for the reading, writing, and storing of information?
 The smart toaster and the electronic pacemaker alike are distinct from their dumb mechanical counterparts in that they give space to inscription.
-The contest for that space---the right to access and ownership---is therefore vitally crucial to a future of a literate humanities.
+The contest for that space---the right to access and ownership---is therefore vitally crucial to the future of a literate humanities.
 I do not mean to suggest that everybody needs to learn how to code, although that would not be a bad thing.
 I mean to view computational culture apart from its instrumental uses, in the context of literary and civic thought.
 I am concerned with preserving the possibility of discourse formation (reading, writing) along surfaces that are not immediately available for critical reflection.
-Poetics, the construction of symbolic space (space containing symbols), physically limits the possibility of interpretation.
+Poetics, the construction of symbolic space, space containing symbols, physically limits the possibility of interpretation.

-To come to terms with the conditions of digital text *Plain Text* enacts a displacement of vocabularies.
-It is a response to a particular situation of a literary scholar encountering the field of software engineering.
-For a long stretch of my professional life, these two areas of activity remained separate.
-I worked at one and I studied the other.
-At the time, I simply did not think that code had much to do with poetry.
-The idea for the book came to me in a moment of realization after I was asked one of those seemingly naive but fundamental questions of the kind that can set research in motion down a long and winding path.
-A childhood friend who loves books asked about the difference between text in print and text on the screen.
-In my struggle to answer, I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
-Despite my professional experience as a programmer and academic training in literary studies, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
-I could recount technical detail on some level, but my knowledge was also riddled with unexamined gaps.
-It did not amount to a coherent story.
-I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

-Initially, my two selves---the scholar and the engineer---spoke different languages.
-Reconciling them was and continues to be a disconcerting process by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, showing themselves to be sometimes less than, and sometimes more than I comfortably expected.
-Nothing could be assumed from the start.
-Field specific language, down to its foundations, had to be examined for hidden assumptions that prevented dialog.
-With time, I saw that code and poetry have much to do with one another.
-Writing this book has taught me to embrace the incongruence.

 In making the case for computational poetics, I am helped by recent scholarship in historically- and philosophically-inflected studies of media, science, and technology.[^ln0-influences] My notion of poetics builds also on the long history of literary theory, combined here with practices borrowed from software engineering and computer science.
-Poetics, in the way I am using it here, concerns itself simply with the construction of literary media artifacts.
+Poetics, in the way I am using it here, concerns itself simply with the construction of textual media artifacts.
 These are not however limited to the canonical, straight-ahead structuralisms of Roman Jakobson or Jonathan Culler.
-I am borrowing rather from a more peripheral tradition represented best by third culture thinkers like Viktor Shklovsky and Vilém Flusser, consummate immigrants both, who extracted a literary and a media theory respectively out of the fabric of their emigration.
+I am borrowing rather from a more peripheral tradition represented best by third culture thinkers like Viktor Shklovsky and Vilém Flusser, consummate immigrants both, who extracted a literary and a media theory respectively out of the fabric of their migration.

-Two theorists of text, media, and displacement have shaped my general approach to computational poetics: the literary formalist Viktor Shklovsky and the media philosopher Vilém Flusser.
-Flusser in particular considered the condition of unease that comes with emigration, both physical and mental, to be a type of information processing.
-His work was instrumental in making sense of my own displacements, first as a one-time refugee fleeing the dissolution of the former Soviet Union, then a former transplant into Silicon Valley from a strict literary education, and now a lapsed engineer among humanists.
-These vantage points offer me a singular view onto the material conditions of contemporary intellectual life.
+Flusser in particular considered the condition of unease that comes with migration, both physical and mental, to be a type of information processing.
+This idea helped make sense of my own displacements, first as a one-time refugee fleeing the dissolution of the former Soviet Union, then a former transplant into Silicon Valley from a strict literary education, and now a lapsed engineer among humanists.
+These vantage points offer a singular view onto the material conditions of contemporary intellectual life.

 Both Shklovsky and Flusser wrote lucidly about the dynamics of habituation.
 Their work helps us see the irresistible compromise at the heart of all